Liskov substitution principle: Origins

 The rules on pre- and postconditions are identical to those introduced by Bertrand Meyer in his 1988 book Object-Oriented Software Construction.
 Both Meyer, and later Pierre America, who was the first to use the term behavioral subtyping, gave proof-theoretic definitions of some behavioral subtyping notions, but their definitions did not take into account aliasing that may occur in programming languages that support references or pointers.
 Taking aliasing into account was the major improvement made by Liskov and Wing (1994), and a key ingredient is the history constraint.
 Under the definitions of Meyer and America, a mutable point would be a behavioral subtype of an immutable point, whereas Liskov substitution principle forbids this.

 Violation

 Liskov substitution principle explains a property, "If for each object o_{1} of type S there is an object o_{2} of type T such that for all programs P defined in terms of T, the behavior of P is unchanged when o_{1} is substituted for o_{2} then S is a subtype of T,".

-Here is perhaps an example of violation of LSP:
+Here is an example of violation of LSP: